m-we/ytoffline/README.md

-Requires feedparser, which you can get through pip.
-To add a channel put its name and channel ID into subs.json.
-This isn't as pretty as the subscription page on YouTube, but you don't need a Google account to use it.
+Add subs to subs.txt with the format channel_name|channel_id.
+Limit of 15 videos per channel b/c this is how YouTube does their RSS feeds.
+Not as pretty as a subscription page, but you don't need a Google account to use it.